tillitis/tkeyclient-py/README.md

 ## Purpose

-The goal is to implement the TKey protocol, including a small client that can be used to do the following:
+The goal is to implement the TKey protocol, including a small client.

-- Get the name and version
-- Load an application (with optional user-supplied secret)

-The protocol implementation will start with the parts required to perform the above, but it may be extended in the future.
+**Update:** As of 2024-05-08, the currently documented TKey protocol has been implemented.

 ## TODO

 - Actually make this a real package that can be distributed and installed.
-- Implement remaining commands.

 ## Requirements